 We’re too early in the release cycle for there to be any performance figures flying around, but we’re hoping for greater efficiency and for Nvidia’s latest architecture to function better, and deliver higher frame rates, with both the DX12 and Vulkan APIs.

 As is Nvidia’s wont, the new GPU architecture is taking its name from a famous historical scientist.
 Alessandro Volta gave his name to the Volt having been a pioneer of electrical energy and its storage.
 He was also the discoverer of bottom-gas, methane – fun little science fact for you there.
 Always learning, always teaching…

 But recently there have been the most paper-thin rumours about new Nvidia Ampere and Nvidia Turing codenames being released as the next graphics chips from the Nvidia skunkworks.
 Hell, we can make up spurious GPU codenames in our sleep…

 Both GPU names have come from a single line in two disparate articles surrounding Nvidia financial results, and have no sources to make the names in any way believable.
 If they’re anything they could purely be what Nvidia uses to reference the gaming variants of the underlying Volta tech used in the upcoming GTX 1180, or GTX 2080, depending on how they’re named.

-Volta, however, is a GPU architecture that definitely exists and was first unveiled, at least in theoretical form, at Nvidia’s Graphics Technology Conference way back in 2013.
-It was originally meant to be the GPU silicon which followed directly on from the Maxwell architecture (which made up the GTX 900-series of graphics cards), but a year later up pops the Pascal design used in the most recent 10-series GeForce parts, pushing the prospective Nvidia Volta chips further back.
+Volta, however, is a GPU architecture that definitely exists and was first unveiled – at least in theoretical form – at Nvidia’s Graphics Technology Conference way back in 2013.
+It was originally meant to be the GPU silicon that followed directly on from the Maxwell architecture (which made up the GTX 900-series of graphics cards), but a year later up pops the Pascal design used in the most recent 10-series GeForce parts, pushing the prospective Nvidia Volta chips further back.